richchapler/AzureSolutionsDocumentation/docs/wip/AISearch_AmbiguousDataHandling.md

 -----
 -----

-## Exercise 2: Test Prompt / Response
+## Exercise 2: Experiment with Prompts
-In this exercise, we will evaluate prompt response (expected vs. actual).
+In this exercise, we will experiment with prompts to learn how OpenAI uses source data.

 ### Step 1: Source Data, SQL
+First, we get an idea what to expect from SQL.
-Navigate to the SQL Database >> Query Editor and login.
+<br>Navigate to the SQL Database >> Query Editor and login.

 <img src="https://github.com/richchapler/AzureSolutions/assets/44923999/6ba15e7d-84fd-4ec9-b1c3-b9631518d60e" width="800" title="Snipped: November 16, 2023" />